fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 Note: If you'd prefer to use an Amazon-hosted version of DynamoDB, you can skip this section for installing DynamoDB on your machine.

 Otherwise, you'll need to set up a local version of DynamoDB.
-DynamoDB local is a Java executable that runs on Windows, Mac, and Linux systems and is compatible with version 7 of the Java Runtime Environment, which you will have to install as a first step: [http://java.com/en/](http://java.com/en/ "download Java").
+DynamoDB local is a Java executable that runs on Windows, Mac, and Linux systems and is compatible with version 7+ of the Java Development Kit, which you will have to install as a first step: [http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html "download Java Development Kit").

 After installing Java, [download the local DynamoDB files](http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip "download local DynamoDB") and follow [Amazon's instructions](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html "running DynamoDB on your computer") to run it.